python/psf-salt/docs/overview.rst

    `hosted on GitHub <https://github.com/python/planet>`_ and maintained by the team at planet@python.org.

+pythontest.net
+   `pythontest.net <www.pythontest.net>`_ hosts services and files used by the Python test suite. python-dev@python.org is ultimately responsible for its maintenance.

 speed.python.org
    speed.python.org is a beefy machine sitting around at OSUOSL doing nothing.
 It needs love.